The Ultimate Guide to Audio Advertising

 General Mills is credited with the first-ever jingle for its cereal, “Wheaties–the best breakfast food in the land.”
 The jingle was played on Christmas Eve in 1926.
 However, it only aired in the Minneapolis-St. Paul market, causing Wheaties sales to skyrocket in the Twin Cities.
 The jingle saved the company from bankruptcy, and General Mills rushed to broadcast it nationally.

-Radio advertising continued to evolve and become ingrained in to pop culture.
 Many listeners grew to love specific jingles, like Alka Seltzer’s “Plop Plop, Fizz Fizz” (’76).
 Listeners also became accustomed to sponsored radio programs or live ad reads from hosts.

 The Advantages of Digital Audio Advertising

-If capitalized on, audio advertising lays the groundwork for brands to have several points of connection with consumers, particularly in a personalized way.
+Audio advertising lays the groundwork for brands to have several points of connection with consumers, particularly in a personalized way.

 Final Takeaways About Digital Audio Advertising